We started Joust

 Past the "maybe we should look into this" phase.
 They want a clear answer and a plan they can act on this quarter.

-Behind the work is a small core team and a network of operators we have worked alongside for years.
+Behind the work is a senior core team and a network of operators we have worked alongside for years.
 Architects, engineers, ops leaders, and automation specialists, brought in only when the engagement calls for them.
-The bench stays sharp because no one is on it full time pretending.

-Most engagements start with the AI Operations Roadmap.
-Three to five weeks, a clear roadmap, real dollar figures attached to every recommendation.
+Most engagements start with the Operating Review.
+Three weeks, a clear roadmap, real dollar figures attached to every recommendation.
 If that's not the right entry point, we'll tell you.